warunacds/warunacds/README.md

 ## Hi 👋 I'm Waruna

 I'm a full-stack developer, Rubyist.
-I work with Vue, React, Express and Go
+These days I work with Ruby on Rails, Vue, React and Go.

+I'm pretty handy with iOS and Android app development as well.

 - [I blog about programming][https://dev.to/waruna]